utk61198/Distribution-Shifts/README.md

 # Distribution-Shifts

-This repository conatains the Colab Notebook for performing image classification tasks while tackling Distribution Shifts
+This repository conatains the Colab Notebook for performing image classification tasks while tackling Distribution Shifts.
+(The algorithm proposed reduces the computational search space for finding the combination of a DL model and a re-weighting algorithm)

 Re-Weighting Algorithms used
 1. RuLSIF